eveshogweyore/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 10-back script changes a working directory to the previous one.

-The 11-lists script lists file in the following directories "., .. and /boot"
+The 11-lists script lists file in the following directories "., .. and /boot".

+The 12-filetype script prints the type of file for a specified file.